sui414/btc-parser-spark/README.md

 python tx-structure.py
 ```

 Your will see something like below.
-It may not exactly as this, because it depends on the input file in `spark_workflow.sh`.
+It's maybe not exactly as this, because it depends on the input file in `spark_workflow.sh`.

 <img src="https://github.com/pw2393/btc-parser-spark/blob/master/fig2-0.png" width="250">

-Have fun.
+Have fun!